-7.4 Estimated maps
+7.4.
+Estimated maps

-Figure 3 compares the reconstructed geometrical maps with the exact maps for the five methods M1...M5.
+Fig. 3 compares the reconstructed geometrical maps with the exact maps for the five methods M1-M5.
 The edges correspond to the paths needed to build the estimated maps.
-Note that with methods M2, M3, M4 many edges are not taken into account.
+Note that with methods M2, M3 and M4 many edges are not taken into account.

-Obviously, the map provided by M1 is bad, those provided by M2, M3 and M4 show acceptable results, while M5 is excellent.
-The visual results are confirmed by comparing the reconstruction errors reported in table 1, expressed by the root mean square value of distance and angular differences between site poses of exact and reconstructed map.
+Obviously, the map provided by M1 is bad; those provided by M2, M3 and M4 show acceptable results, while M5 is excellent.
+The visual results are confirmed by comparing the reconstruction errors reported in Table 1, expressed by the root mean square value of the distance and angular differences between the site poses of exact and reconstructed maps.